VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/README.md

 [VictoriaMetrics vs. InfluxDB vs. Timescale](https://valyala.medium.com/when-size-matters-benchmarking-victoriametrics-vs-timescale-and-influxdb-6035811952d4)

-This Add-On continues the work of Andreas Habel whose [hassio-victoriametrics](https://github.com/Exceptionfault/hassio-victoriametrics) Add-On was not updated anymore since 2021.
+This Add-On continues the work of Andreas Habel whose [hassio-victoriametrics](https://github.com/Exceptionfault/hassio-victoriametrics) add-on was not updated anymore since 2021.
 I developed this mainly for my purpose running VictoriaMetrics on my Raspberry Pi 4 running Home Assistant Operating System.
 The direction of InfluxDB 2.0 was not what I wanted in combination with Grafana so VictoriaMetrics Time Series Database was the best choice.